 - Chinatown – one of the coolest places in downtown Honolulu filled with art, cafes, vintage clothes stores, bars and nightclubs.

 - Aloha Tower – opened in 1926, this now-retired lighthouse is an iconic image of Hawaii.
 There’s a great observation deck.

 - Ala Moana Beach Park – on one side, the Ala Moana shopping mall; on the other the beach – great at sunset.

 - Hawaii State Art Museum – an old Spanish Colonial, former YMCA stacked with Hawaiian art.

 - Kawaiaha’o Church – the oldest Christian church in Oahu, which is made out of slabs of coral.
 An interesting twist on the New England style gothic church.

-Still unsure what to do in Oahu or how to pack it all in?
-Why not start with this wildly popular *Circle Island tour which will take you on a full-day tour around Oahu, showing you the islands best sights, including Diamond Head, bays, coves, waterfalls and the Dole Plantation.
-This is an ideal thing to do in Oahu if you’re only on the island for a day or two before flying on to one of the other Hawaiian islands.
+Still unsure what to do or how to pack it all in?
+Why not start with this wildly popular Circle Island tour which will take you on a full-day tour around Oahu, showing you the islands best sights, including Diamond Head, bays, coves, waterfalls and the Dole Plantation.
+This is idealif you’re only on the island for a day or two before flying on to one of the other Hawaiian islands.